 Soil testing equipment being used in a field.

-The Agri-tech strand of Entrepreneurial Futures is supporting farmers, growers, and land managers in the agricultural sector through the Agri-Robotics Cornwall project.
-Businesses will co-develop and adopt technology that helps farming practices to become more productive while reducing environmental impacts and increasing biodiversity.
+The agri-tech strand of Entrepreneurial Futures supported farmers, growers, and land managers in the agricultural sector through the Agri-Robotics Cornwall project, enabling businesses co-develop and adopt technology designed to make farming practices more productive while reducing environmental impacts and increasing biodiversity.

-Data-led land management decisions will allow farmers to develop systems to improve policy compliance for schemes such as ELMS, while monitoring environmental impact.
+• Data-led land management decisions to enable farmers to develop systems to improve policy compliance for schemes such as ELMS, while monitoring environmental impact.

-Hands-on demonstration and training in on-farm tech deployment and development enables local farmers in Cornwall to be at the forefront of the Food Security agenda, with evidence-informed decisions that make farming practices more resilient.
+• Hands-on demonstration and training in on-farm tech deployment and development to enable local farmers in Cornwall to be at the forefront of the Food Security agenda, with evidence-informed decisions that make farming practices more resilient.

 How new technology can help farmers to monitor and improve soil health